Reuse & Recycle

 Sacred Heart on Main St. in Milford

-Consignment shops are a great way to find used items and sell or donate them for others to use - do an online search for locations and hours
+Are a great way to find used items and sell or donate them for others to use - do an online search for locations and hours

-Contact lenses - expired or unused packs can be recycled at Hopkinton Vision Center or Hopkinton Eye Associates
+Expired or unused packs can be recycled at Hopkinton Vision Center or Hopkinton Eye Associates

-Electronics recycling or trade-in
+Electronics Recycling or Trade-in

 At Best Buy: from cables to printers to TVs.
 Some have a fee and there are daily limits

-Eyeglasses - donate used eyeglasses via dropboxes in town, sponsored by the Hopkinton Lions Club: see locations here
+Donate used eyeglasses via dropboxes in town, sponsored by the Hopkinton Lions Club: see locations here

-Furniture - see Multiple items
+Furniture - see Multiple items, below

 Hazardous waste items must be saved and disposed of safely